qcf-568/OSTF/README.md

 ```
 ---
 ### Texture Jitter train data preparation
-1. Download and unzip the [pretrain_pk.zip](https://drive.google.com/file/d/1xvu82bZvgq7TBXEjByFvuGi6th5ifsHY/view?usp=sharing) in this dir.
-After unzip, you will get a new dir named "pretrain" with 7 sub-dirs (ArT, ICDAR2013, ICDAR2015, ICDAR2017-MLT, LSVT, ReCTS, TextOCR).
+1. Download and "tar -xvf" the [pretrain.tar](https://pan.baidu.com/s/1d2K9nN4XzxhAbLI-iQPJvg?pwd=OSTF) in this dir.
+After "tar -xvf", you will get a new dir named "pretrain" with 7 sub-dirs (ArT, ICDAR2013, ICDAR2015, ICDAR2017-MLT, LSVT, ReCTS, TextOCR).
+There will be a "train.pk" and a "msk" dir in each dir.
-2. Download and unzip the [msk.zip](https://drive.google.com/file/d/1KIcuNZ-9QRRtnPsXRkLWbaOjpyCtNHr6/view?usp=sharing) in the new "pretrain" dir.
-After unzip, you will get 7 new dirs all named 'msk' under the above 7 sub-dirs.
-3. Download the dataset ***training set images*** from [ArT](https://rrc.cvc.uab.es/?ch=14&com=introduction), [ICDAR2013 (Task 2.4: End to End (2015 edition))](https://rrc.cvc.uab.es/?ch=2&com=introduction), [ICDAR2015](https://rrc.cvc.uab.es/?ch=4&com=introduction), [ICDAR2017-MLT](https://rrc.cvc.uab.es/?ch=8&com=introduction), [LSVT](https://rrc.cvc.uab.es/?ch=16&com=introduction), [ReCTS](https://rrc.cvc.uab.es/?ch=12&com=introduction), [TextOCR](https://textvqa.org/textocr/dataset/).
+2. Download the dataset ***training set images*** from [ArT](https://rrc.cvc.uab.es/?ch=14&com=introduction), [ICDAR2013 (Task 2.4: End to End (2015 edition))](https://rrc.cvc.uab.es/?ch=2&com=introduction), [ICDAR2015](https://rrc.cvc.uab.es/?ch=4&com=introduction), [ICDAR2017-MLT](https://rrc.cvc.uab.es/?ch=8&com=introduction), [LSVT (train_full_images_0/1.tar.gz 4.1G)](https://rrc.cvc.uab.es/?ch=16&com=introduction), [ReCTS](https://rrc.cvc.uab.es/?ch=12&com=introduction), [TextOCR](https://textvqa.org/textocr/dataset/).
-4. Rename the 7 downloaded image dirs into an "img" dir under the 7 sub-dirs.
+3. Rename the 7 downloaded image dirs into an "img" dir under the 7 sub-dirs.
 For example, "mv [Your downloaded ArT train images] pretrain/ArT/img" and "mv [Your downloaded ReCTS train images] pretrain/ReCTS/img".
-5. Make a new dir named "revjpegs" in this main dir, and make sub-dirs to make sure that the dir "revjpegs" has the same sub-dir structure as the "pretrain" dir.
-For example, it should has the dirs "revjpegs/ArT/img" and "revjpegs/ReCTS/img", etc, corresponding to "pretrain/ArT/img" and "pretrain/ReCTS/img" respectively.
+4. Make a new dir named "revjpegs" in this main dir, and make "pretrain" dir and sub-dirs to make sure that the dir "revjpegs" has the same sub-dir structure as the "pretrain" dir.
+For example, it should has the dirs "revjpegs/pretrain/ArT/img" and "revjpegs/pretrain/ReCTS/img", etc, corresponding to "pretrain/ArT/img" and "pretrain/ReCTS/img" respectively.
-6. Download the fbcnn_color.pth following this [Readme.md](https://github.com/qcf-568/OSTF/tree/main/FBCNN#readme).
+5. Download the fbcnn_color.pth following this [Readme.md](https://github.com/qcf-568/OSTF/tree/main/FBCNN#readme).
 In the [FBCNN dir](https://github.com/qcf-568/OSTF/tree/main/FBCNN), run the command to create reverse jpeg images for each of the 7 sub-dir images of the pretrain dir.
 For example, run "CUDA_VISIBLE_DEVICES=0 python app.py --inp pretrain/ArT/img/ --out revjpegs/ArT/img/" and "CUDA_VISIBLE_DEVICES=0 python app.py --inp pretrain/ReCTS/img/ --out revjpegs/ReCTS/img/".

 Finally, after the above 5 steps, in this main dir, you will get such dir structre:
 ```